VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### Sequential GUIDs

-Previously, the system generated the GUIDs that it used for the IDs of aggregates such as orders and reservations using the **Guid.NewGuid** method which generates random GUIDs.
-If these GUIDs are used as primary key values in a SQL Azure instance, this causes frequent page splits in the indexes which has a negative impact on the performance of the database.
+Previously, the system generated the GUIDs that it used for the IDs of aggregates such as orders and reservations using the **Guid.NewGuid** method, which generates random GUIDs.
+If these GUIDs are used as primary key values in a SQL Database instance, this causes frequent page splits in the indexes, which has a negative impact on the performance of the database.
 In the V3 release, the team added a utility class that generates sequential GUIDs.
-This ensures that new entries in the SQL Database instance tables are always appends, and therefore improves the overall performance of the database.
+This ensures that new entries in the SQL Database tables are always appends; this improves the overall performance of the database.
 The following code sample shows the new **GuidUtil** class:

 ```Cs
 public static class GuidUtil